yusufozturk/panther/docs/gitbook/quick-start.md

 cd panther
 ```

-[Install and run Docker 17+](https://docs.docker.com/install/) and verify the service is up:
+[Install and run Docker 17+](https://docs.docker.com/install/), then verify the service is up:

  ```bash
  docker info
  ```

- Or check in the status bar (macOS):
+ The status bar will also display the Docker Icon (on macOS):

 ![Docker Status](.gitbook/assets/docker-status.png)

-For additional deployment options, [click here](quick-start.md#deployment-options).
+For customized deployment options, [click here](quick-start.md#deployment-options).

 #### Step 2

-{% hint style="info" %}
-Your AWS credentials _must_ be exported as environment variables before running the next command.
+Note: Your AWS credentials _must_ be exported as environment variables before running the next command.
-{% endhint %}

 Start the development environment: